Collaborne/remirror-yjs-webrtc-demo/README.md

 ### 1. How do you approach collaborative editing in a _serverless archiecture_?

 Earlier we stated a peer-to-peer approach is likely the best way to achieve collaboration without a centralised server.
-WebRTC provides this framework, it **does** require a centralised signalling server, but public servers are available, so we wouldn't need to provide our own.
+WebRTC provides this framework and it **does** require a centralised signalling server, but public servers are available, so we wouldn't need to provide our own.
 In addition signalling servers are only required to broker connections, not to mediate changes.

 Using the fantastic technologies above, it proved to be rather trivial to set up a basic collaborative editor using WebRTC.
 Using Remirror's Yjs extension, and a [`y-webrtc` provider](https://github.com/yjs/y-webrtc), I had a working POC in just a few lines of code.